Chapter 003: The Contract

 “Be near them.
 Make them stronger.
 Only in that way does the hunger ease.”

-Thirteen was quiet for a long moment.
+William was quiet for a long moment.

 “So I can’t leave this place.”